 Soft-shell chambers (1.3-1.5 ATA) use concentrated ambient air, not 100% oxygen.
 The fire risk is dramatically lower because oxygen concentration is only slightly above atmospheric (24-28% vs 21% ambient).
 No explosion of a properly manufactured soft-shell chamber operating on ambient air has been documented.

-Documented Incidents: What Actually Happened
+What Actually Happened in Documented Incidents?

 The major incidents reported in news media: